googlefonts/TachyFont/README.md

 Overall status 2014-08-27:

-- TachyFon is at the proof of concept stage and suitable for giving a demo.
+- TachyFont is at the proof of concept stage and suitable for giving a demo.
    * Korean fonts are typically 1-5 MB.
-   * TachyFon can display the characters in a typical Korean web page in using about 90 KB.
+   * TachyFont can display the characters in a typical Korean web page in using about 90 KB.
    * For example, "Noto Sans KR Thin" (OTF) has 22K+ glyphs and is 4.2 MB.
    * The [Korean version](http://www.ohchr.org/EN/UDHR/Pages/Language.aspx?LangID=kkn) of the [Universal Declaration of Human Rights](http://www.un.org/en/documents/udhr/) (UDHR) has 396 unique characters.
    * If the Korean UDHR used NotoSansKR-Thin: